Chief Sielu

 Chief Sielu Avea (Chief Sielu in short) is a Samoan-born comedian and ambassador of Polynesian culture.
 Since 2012 he has been the producer and host of Chief's Luau, a Hawaiian Lūʻau on Oahu.

 In 1993, Chief Sielu became the first World Fireknife Dance Champion, a title given to the winner of the World Fireknife Championships held annually in Laie, Hawaii.
-Since then, he has performed fireknife in dozens of countries.
+Since then, he has performed fire-knife in dozens of countries and started at Sea Life Park luau which is now Aloha Kai Luau.
 Chief Sielu has appeared on The Oprah Winfrey Show, The Tonight Show, MTV, BBC Television, Drunk History, Impractical Jokers, and the Miss Universe Pageant.
 In 2002, he threw the flaming spear that ignited the ceremonial torch at the Stadium of Fire event prior to the opening ceremony of the 2002 Winter Olympics in Salt Lake City.

 Chief Sielu's formal title, awarded to him by the Head of the Independent State of Samoa, is Malietoatauasa Faamoetauloa.

 Early life

 In 1981, Chief Sielu moved to Oahu to attend Brigham Young University-Hawaii.
 While studying there to major in mathematics, he worked part time at a nearby cultural museum, where he honed his entertainment skills.
 The experience changed the direction of his life.

 At 25, he was tapped by the elders of Samoa to return to endure a weeklong tattooing ceremony, after which he was awarded the esteemed title of High Chief.
 The title was bestowed upon him by the Head of the Independent State of Samoa.